pyomeca/biobuddy/README.md

 ```bash
 pip install .
 ```
-from the root directory of the BioBuddy source code.
+from the root directory of the BioBuddy source code (the folder containing the function setup.py).

 ### For developer
 However, if you are a developer and want to contribute, you will need to set up your environment using the following command before installing BioBuddy: